2-Navigating the RStudio Interface

 2. Save your script: A blank script opens in the code editor.
 Save it by clicking File > Save (choose a name and location).

-• It is useful to store all related files in one folder, such as this script and any data you import/export here.
+• It is useful to store all related files in one folder, such as this script and any data you import/export here (see more on working directories in Section 4.1)

 3.1 Tips for writing code in an R script: